September 11 attacks: Motives

-It has become clear that the West in general and America in particular have an unspeakable hatred for Islam. ...
+It has become clear that the West in general and America in particular have an unspeakable hatred for Islam. [...]
 It is the hatred of crusaders.
-Terrorism against America deserves to be praised because it was a response to injustice, aimed at forcing America to stop its support for Israel, which kills our people. ...
-We say that the end of the United States is imminent, whether Bin Laden or his followers are alive or dead, for the awakening of the Muslim ummah [nation] has occurred. ...
-It is important to hit the economy (of the United States), which is the base of its military power...If the economy is hit they will become reoccupied.
+Terrorism against America deserves to be praised because it was a response to injustice, aimed at forcing America to stop its support for Israel, which kills our people. [...]
+We say that the end of the United States is imminent, whether bin Laden or his followers are alive or dead, for the awakening of the Muslim ummah [nation] has occurred. [...]
+It is important to hit the economy [of the U.S.], which is the base of its military power...
+If the economy is hit, they will become reoccupied.